Strapontin/Portfolio/README.md

 # About Strapontin

 I am an independant Security Researcher in Solidity.
+While I entered in the field as an SR, I am also really interested in the Smart Contract Developer side of things, and have a few plans of projects to build.
 I am always looking for new opportunities, may it be a job opening, private security audit...

 ## Contact informations